milosobradovic/payment-transfer-service/README.md

 🛠 Usage
 Navigate the dashboard to see your accounts and recent transactions Use the transfer form to make payments
-Success and error messages are displayed in-app
+Success and error messages are displayed as in-app notifications